openzim/python-libzim/README.md

 - macOS for `x86_64` and `arm64`
 - GNU/Linux for `x86_64`, `armhf` and `aarch64`
 - Linux+musl for `x86_64` and `aarch64`
+- Windows for `x64`

-Wheels are available for both CPython and PyPy.
+Wheels are available for CPython only (but can be built for Pypy).

 Users on other platforms can install the source distribution (see [Building](#Building) below).